 What does this mean for love?
 It means that when you take the time to feel and express positive sentiments to your partner, your partner’s brain will mirror yours, and they will also experience the life-enhancing effects of those thoughts and emotions.
 You can literally gift love, simply by experiencing it yourself and connecting with your partner.

 For a Chance to Win!

-Participate in Challenges — and create a deeper & more meaningful connection with your partner — and be entered to win our annual grand prize (a $2,500 CDN vacation package for 2) and other great prizes!
+Participate in Challenges — and create a deeper & more meaningful connection with your partner — and be entered to win prizes.

 Earn one prize draw entry every time you complete and save a Celebration Reflection (“Celebrations”) and your Connection Practice Ratings (“Ratings”) in the App.
 Record your Celebrations and Ratings for 5 consecutive days in one week and you will earn an additional 5 entries.
 Record them for 7 consecutive days in one week and you will earn yet another 5 entries.

 choice of mobile device:

 Ready to accept the Challenge?